-A long-time Field Training Officer told this to every recruit he ever trained.
+A veteran field training officer told this to every recruit he ever trained.

 Looking for Something

 Proactive officers are always on the hunt.
-These officers often develop an expertise or a preference.
+These officers often develop an expertise.
 They are the ones who regularly take down the big drug busts or arrest 100-plus DUIs a year.

 Looking For Everything

-The act of looking for “something” can be limiting in that you will have a tendency to readily see evidence of your preference-crime, but may drive on by without noticing indicators that might take you in another direction.
+The act of looking for “something” can be limiting in that you will tend to readily see evidence of your preference-crime but may drive on by without noticing indicators that might take you in another direction.